MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-desktop-services/clients/windowsdesktop-whatsnew.md

 Download: [Windows 64-bit](https://query.prod.cms.rt.microsoft.com/cms/api/am/binary/RE4wseE), [Windows 32-bit](https://query.prod.cms.rt.microsoft.com/cms/api/am/binary/RE4wnf3), [Windows ARM64](https://query.prod.cms.rt.microsoft.com/cms/api/am/binary/RE4wCIB)

-- Added a new **Connection information** dialog that provides client, network and server details for desktop and apps sessions.
-You can access the dialog from the connection bar in full screen or the system menu when windowed.
+- Added a new **Connection information** dialog that provides client, network, and server details for desktop and app sessions.
+You can access the dialog from the connection bar in full screen mode or from the System menu when windowed.
 - Desktop sessions launched in windowed mode now always maximize instead of going full screen when maximizing the window.
 Use the **Full screen** option from the system menu to enter full screen.
-- The Unsubscribe prompt now displays a warning icon, and shows the Workspace names as a bulleted list.
+- The Unsubscribe prompt now displays a warning icon and shows the workspace names as a bulleted list.
 - Added the details section to additional error dialogs to help diagnose issues.
 - Added a timestamp to the details section of error dialogs.
 - Fixed an issue where the RDP file setting **desktop size id** didn't work properly.